octoxalis/11tyTips/source/matter/pages/pre_post_processing.md

 {% end_short_note %}
 has a *starting* block
 {% _short_note %}
-in the following listing it's the first line `include` tag.
+in the following listing it's the _ante_ process comment line.
 {% end_short_note %}
 using a filter whose concern is to initialize some variables needed by the page which is about to be processed by the templating engine
 {% _short_note %}